eidolon-ai/eidolon/docs/src/content/docs/getting_started/tutorials/gpt.md

 This command starts the Eidolon server with your agent loaded.
 The `-m local_dev` option specifies using the `local_dev` built-in Machine resource, which uses in-memory symbolic memory so you don't need mongo running.

-Your backend machine (with your agent) is now running, and you can see available endpoints at the [swagger ui](http://localhost:8080/docs).
+Your backend machine (with your agent) is now running, and you can see available endpoints at the <a title="swagger ui" target="_blank" href="http://localhost:8080/docs">swagger ui</a>.

 #### Step 4: Try It out!
 You can now create a new conversation, or `process`, on your agent.